ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

   If ``dest`` is a nonexistent USS file, it will be created.

-  If ``dest`` is a new USS file or replacement, the file will be appropriately tagged with either the systems default local or the encoding option defined.
+  If ``dest`` is a new USS file or replacement, the file will be appropriately tagged with either the systems default locale or the encoding option defined.
 If the USS file is a replacement, the user must have write authority to the file either through ownership, group or other permissions, else the copy will fail.

   If ``dest`` is a nonexistent data set, it will be created following the process outlined here and in the ``volume`` option.